nvim-telescope/telescope.nvim/developers.md

 - `pickers` is the main module which is used to create a new picker.
 - `finders` provides interfaces to fill the picker with items.
-- `config` which is used for user configuration and the `values` table holds these configurations.
-So to make it easier we only get this table in `conf`.
+- `config` the `values` table holds the user configuration.
+So to make it easier we access this table directly in `conf`.

 ### First Picker

-We will now make the most simplest color picker.
-(Note that the previous snippet is also required.
-We will approach this example step by step).
+We will now make the simplest color picker.
+(We will approach this example step by step, you will still need to have the previous requires section above this code.)

 ```lua
 -- our picker function: colors